4dn-dcic/snovault/docs/source/kafka.rst

 Consumer API
 ^^^^^^^^^^^^

 The indexer application implements the consumer API and from this point on will be referred to as the consumer.
-We define a set of daemon processes as the index with three different purposes.
+We define a set of daemon processes as the indexer with three different purposes.

 - First, one process consumes messages from the primary topic and indexes them into Elasticsearch
 - Second, one process consumes messages from the secondary topic and indexes them (if necessary) into Elasticsearch.
 - Third, one process consumes messages from the deferred topic and either collecting the offending uuids for reporting or attempt to re-index.